 Atrial fibrillation is the most common tachyarrhythmia.
-The incidence is about 27-28 per 1000 person years.
-AFib is a heart disease that causes the atria of the heart to have a conduction or electrical problem that results in a chaotic, irregular production of irregular QRS waves with no P waves.
-In contrast to flutter waves, the abnormal conduction creates irregular, rapid occurring QRS waves, some of which are conducted to the heart ventricles through the AV node.
-This results in the heart having ventricular contractions that are irregular, variable in effective blood pumping and usually range from about 100-175 bpm.
+The incidence is about 27-28 per 1000 person-years.
+AFib is a heart disease that causes the atria of the heart to have conduction or electrical problem that results in a chaotic, irregular production of irregular QRS waves with no P waves.
+In contrast, to flutter waves, the abnormal conduction creates irregular, rapid occurring QRS waves, some of which are conducted to the heart ventricles through the AV node.
+This results in the heart having ventricular contractions that are irregular, variable ineffective blood pumping, and usually range from about 100-175 bpm.

-What does ECG and abnormal electrical conduction of atrial fibrillation look like?
+What do ECG and abnormal electrical conduction of atrial fibrillation look like?

 ECG of the heart's abnormal electrical problem in AFib

-What's the difference between how these two heart conditions feel (symptoms); can you feel atrial flutter and/or atrial fibrillation?
+What are the differences between how these two heart conditions feel (symptoms)?

-The difference between atrial flutter and AFib in terms of feeling are very similar.
-However, if the person can have someone (or even themselves) feel a pulse, if the pulse is regular even though it's fast, the problem is probably atrial flutter.
+The difference between atrial flutter and AFib in terms of feeling is very similar.
+However, if the person can have someone (or even themselves) feel a pulse if the pulse is regular even though it's fast, the problem is probably atrial flutter.
 If the pulse is fast and irregular, then the person is more likely to have AFib.

 Although some people have no symptoms and cannot feel the arrhythmias, common clinical symptoms of both arrhythmias are: